0%

 What “Visual Stabilisation” Actually Means

-After IOL surgery, your sight passes through a settling-in phase.
-During this period:
+After IOL surgery, your sight passes through a natural settling-in phase.
+During this period, several things happen inside the eye:

 • Your cornea reshapes slightly after the micro-incisions.